GoogleChrome/ip-protection/Masked-Domain-List.md

 boatsvest.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 boiledegglabs.com                                | Admiral                                                        | Not Impacted By Script Blocking
 boilingbeetle.com                                | Admiral                                                        | Not Impacted By Script Blocking
+boilingcredit.com                                | Admiral                                                        | Not Impacted By Script Blocking
 boostbehavior.com                                | Admiral                                                        | Not Impacted By Script Blocking
 boredcrown.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 bouncyproperty.com                               | Admiral                                                        | Not Impacted By Script Blocking